vlang/v/CONTRIBUTING.md

 8. `v/gen/js` JavaScript backend.
 It simply walks the AST and generates JS code that can be executed on the browser or in NodeJS/Deno.

-9. `json.v` defines the json code generation.
+9. `v/gen/c/json.v` defines the json code generation.
 This file will be removed once V supports comptime code generation, and it will be possible to do this using the language's tools.